 Earn college credit while you learn on-the-job!
 For students who have declared a major, have taken classes in the major, are ready for on-the-job experience in a paid or unpaid position and meet program-level minimum qualifications.
-SC 0001
+SC 6/16-7/24

 Opportunities for Internships vary greatly and are not available in all disciplines.
-Consult with your instructor to earn more about internship opportunities in your chosen field.
+Consult with your instructor to learn more about internship opportunities in your chosen field.